haligonda/haligonda.github.io/_posts/2022-3-22-Algorithms-To-Live-By.md

 * Overfitting to a dataset and thinking too hard.
 There are stories of “police officers who find themselves, for instance, taking time out during a gunfight to put their spent casings in their pockets -- good etiquette on a firing range.”

 * “Similarly the FBI was forced to change its training after agents were found reflexively firing two shots and then holstering their weapon -- a standard cadence in training -- regardless of whether their shots had hit the target and whether there was still a threat.
-Mistakes like these are known in law enforcement and the military as “training scaress”. “ In a particularly dramatic case, an officer instinctively grabbed the gun out of the hands of an assailant and then instinctively handed it right back -- just as he had done time and time agains with his trainers in practice.”
+Mistakes like these are known in law enforcement and the military as “training scars”. “ In a particularly dramatic case, an officer instinctively grabbed the gun out of the hands of an assailant and then instinctively handed it right back -- just as he had done time and time agains with his trainers in practice.”

 * Idea of Jason Fried and David Heinemeir Hansson, of using larger pens like a sharpie when brainstorming to make it impossible to drill into the details of an idea.
 Forced to just think about the big picture.

 * Darwin had his famous pros cons lists like in deciding whether or not to get married.
 He forced himself to decide by the end of the page.
 These spatial constraints on thinking are kind of like the hardware determinism in research [Path Dependencies in Compute](https://www.trentonbricken.com/ComputingPathDependencies/).

-* The perfect is the enemy of the good - Voltaire.
+* "The perfect is the enemy of the good" - Voltaire.

 * Random method to test polynomial identity.
 Algorithm for finding primes that is random in whether or not it is telling the truth.
 Core result is that it is faster to validate than it is to search.